pixelartexchange/artbase.js/README.md

 A collection of awesome Ruby blogs, podcasts, news sites, etc.

-Note: :gem: stands for the RubyGems page, :octocat: stands for the GitHub page and :mega: stands for the web feed.

 ---

 [ANNOUNCEMENT] Looking for an awesome open source news reader in Ruby?
 See the [Pluto Planet Site Generator](http://feedreader.github.io).

 ---

-Contributions welcome.
+#### _Contributions welcome.
 Anything missing?
 Send in a pull request.
-Thanks.
+Thanks._

+Note: :gem: stands for the RubyGems page, :octocat: stands for the GitHub page and :mega: stands for the web feed.

 ## People